nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Format: `del ingr [INGR_NAME]`

 * The `INGR_NAME` has to be existing in the Ingredient list for it to be deleted.
-* *Note💡*  You will be prompted with a confirmation message to delete the ingredient.
+* *Note* 💡  You will be prompted with a confirmation message to delete the ingredient.
     * Enter `y` to confirm deletion.
     * Enter `n` to abort deletion.